silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/02_Routing.md

 ## URL Patterns

-The [api:SilverStripe\Control\RequestHandler] class will parse all rules you specify against the following patterns.
+The [RequestHandler](api:SilverStripe\Control\RequestHandler) class will parse all rules you specify against the following patterns.
 The most specific rule will be the one followed for the response.

 <div class="alert">